2025 Business Planning Priorities for Cross-Functional Product Teams

 So, what should you trust?
 We look at various market fundamentals, and from those fundamentals, our position has been—and remains to be that the existing home segment and contractor side of the market represents opportunity for growth given home equity remaining strong, median age of the home is 40+ years, and mobility continues to decline.

-Though there is high demand for new single-family homes, starts are restricted due to high material costs, high labor costs and low labor pool, along with increasing mortgage interest rates driving down affordability.
-Even multi-family development has slowed as loan payment rates go up, coupled with increased resale inventory and reduced demand.
+Though there is high demand for new single-family homes, starts are restricted due to decreased availability of funds, material costs, high labor costs and low labor pool, along with increasing mortgage interest rates driving down affordability.
+Increased resale inventory and reduced demand has put a damper on the housing market generally.

 As a result of the lack of affordability—driven by interest rates, construction material costs, land and regulatory costs—there has been a decline in homeowner mobility.

-This is paving the way for increases in remodeling activities and investment into ADUs over moving houses.
-With more homeowners staying put and substantial equity in their homes from large home value gains from 2020 to the first half of 2023, individuals will turn to contractors and home improvement professionals to complete larger renovation projects to make their home compatible with their evolving lifestyle and what they desire for the next phase of their life.
+This has paved the way for increased remodeling activities and investment into ADUs over moving houses.
+With more homeowners staying put and substantial equity in their homes from large home value gains from 2020 to the first half of 2023, individuals will continue to turn to contractors and home improvement professionals to complete larger renovation projects to make their home compatible with their evolving lifestyle and what they desire for the next phase of their life.

-In contrast to the last couple of years, overall existing home sales are down substantially in 2023 year over year.
+In contrast to the last couple of years, overall existing home sales are down substantially in 2023 and 2024.

 The Housing Affordability Index—which measures whether a typical family earns enough to qualify for a mortgage—is at its lowest point in 20 years, according to the NAR.
 As a result, would-be buyers are feeling compelled to delay their purchase.
 Because affordability is low, housing stock is not moving at a rapid pace as it was in 2020 and 2021.
 Since it is generally accepted that the Fed prime rate will remain elevated at between 5-6%, keeping most mortgage interest rates above 7%, and this for the foreseeable future, the pool of available home buyers is also anticipated to remain low until the cost of debt declines and more individuals and families are able to qualify for a mortgage.